Raykosan/ComfyUI_RaykoStudio/README.md

 Click "✔️ ACCEPT" to pass selected images to next nodes.
 Only selected images will be processed downstream

 ### ⚠️ Reminder
-**The generation process will pause indefinitely until you click "❌ CANCEL" or close the workflow or the ComfyUI page.**
+**The generation process will pause indefinitely until you click "✔️ ACCEPT", "❌ CANCEL" or close the workflow or the ComfyUI page.**

 ---
 ---